athalhammer/danker/README.md

   * http://danker.s3.amazonaws.com/2018-11-25.all.links.stats.txt
   * http://danker.s3.amazonaws.com/2018-11-25.all.links.rank.bz2

+## Previous work
+Before __danker__, I performed a number of experiments with [DBpedia "page links" datasets](http://wiki.dbpedia.org/services-resources/documentation/datasets#pagelinks) most of which are documented at http://people.aifb.kit.edu/ath/.

 ## Test
 In the directory `test` is a small graph with which you can try out the PageRank core of __danker__.